syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if reference is not a valid data type.
+#VALUE! - occurs if reference is not a valid data type.

 #### Example: